track-asia/trackasia-native/ARCHITECTURE.md

 ## npm

 npm is a package manager for Node.js.
-TrackAsia GL Native uses it to pull in several development dependencies that happen to be packaged as node modules -- mainly for testing needs.
+MapLibre Native uses it to pull in several development dependencies that happen to be packaged as node modules -- mainly for testing needs.

 ## Mason

 [Mason](https://github.com/mapbox/mason) is Mapbox's own cross platform C/C++ package manager.
-TrackAsia GL Native uses mason packages as a source of precompiled binaries for third-party dependencies such as Boost, RapidJSON, and SQLite, and Mapbox's own C++ modules such as [earcut.hpp](https://github.com/mapbox/earcut.hpp) and [geojson-vt-cpp](https://github.com/mapbox/geojson-vt-cpp).
+MapLibre Native uses mason packages as a source of precompiled binaries for third-party dependencies such as Boost, RapidJSON, and SQLite, and Mapbox's own C++ modules such as [earcut.hpp](https://github.com/mapbox/earcut.hpp) and [geojson-vt-cpp](https://github.com/mapbox/geojson-vt-cpp).
 It is also used to obtain a toolchain for Android platform cross-compiliation.

 We track mason dependencies for a given platform in the file `platform/<platform>/scripts/configure.sh`.
 The `configure` script at the root handles sourcing this file during the build, running the appropriate mason commands, and writing configuration settings for the subsequent build to a `config.gypi` in the build output directory.

 ## gyp

 [gyp](https://gyp.gsrc.io/) is a build system originally created for Chromium and since adopted by Node.js.
-In TrackAsia GL Native it's used to build the core C++ static library, the Node.js platform module, and the shared JNI module for Android.
+In MapLibre Native it's used to build the core C++ static library, the Node.js platform module, and the shared JNI module for Android.

 ## Platform-specific subsystems